Main Page | Data Structures | Directories | File List | Data Fields | Globals | Related Pages

 If cbm_driver_open() did not succeed, it is illegal to call this function.

-Definition at line 351 of file cbm.c.
+Definition at line 1012 of file cbm.c.

-References cbm_raw_write(), cbm_unlisten(), cbmarch_open(), DBG_PREFIX, DBG_WARN, FUNC_ENTER, and FUNC_LEAVE_INT.
+References cbm_raw_write(), cbm_unlisten(), DBG_PREFIX, DBG_WARN, FUNC_ENTER, FUNC_LEAVE_INT, opencbm_plugin_s::opencbm_plugin_open, and plugin_information_s::Plugin.

 Referenced by vdd_open().

-EXTERN __u_char CBMAPIDECL cbm_parallel_burst_read CBM_FILE HandleDevice )
+EXTERN unsigned char CBMAPIDECL cbm_parallel_burst_read ( CBM_FILE HandleDevice)

 PARBURST: Read from the parallel port.